luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 $$R_{nominal\ A} - R_{nominal\ B} = E(inflation_A) - E(inflation_B)$$
 This tells us that the difference between two countries' nominal interest rates shoud be equal to the difference between their expected inflation rates.

+In an ideal world:
++ relative expected inflation rates should determine relative nominal interest rates;
++ relative interest rates should determine forward exchanges; and
++ forward exchange rates should correctly anticipate the path of the future spot exchange rate.

 ### Purchasing power parity
 The law of one price.